Raymii.org

 Published: 14-09-2014 | Author: Remy van Elst | Text only version of this article

-❗ This post is over nine years old.
+❗ This post is over ten years old.
 It may no longer be up to date.
 Opinions may have changed.

 This is a tutorial with a script which lets you set your IP address as wallpaper.

 Recently I removed all Google Ads from this site due to their invasive tracking, as well as Google Analytics.
-Please, if you found this content useful, consider a small donation using any of the options below:
+Please, if you found this content useful, consider a small donation using any of the options below.
+It means the world to me if you show your appreciation and you'll help pay the server costs:

 You need to have a white background picture as base.
 Imagemagick will create it.